 The Vibrant Planet platform allowed the Tribe to input crucial local data and planned treatment strategies (like mastication or thinning) to generate Scenario Risk Assessments (SARAs).
 This technical capability serves multiple vital functions:

-"The nice thing about Vibrant Planet was being able to use the FES data to kind of key in on high-risk areas... which the Bureau sent me a map years ago showing the Kalispel Reservation as all green," Adams highlighted, underscoring the platform's ability to validate local expertise.
+"The nice thing about Vibrant Planet was able to use the FES data to kind of key in on high-risk areas.
+So, the red areas versus the green areas, which the Bureau sent me a map years ago showing the Kalispel Reservation as all green because we are next to the river," Adams highlighted, underscoring the platform's ability to validate local expertise.

 The critical importance of Indigenous-led governance and data ownership was the focus of the presentation by Brian Wallace (CEO) and Matthew Moore (Program Executive) of the Indigenous Futures Society, partnering with the Washoe Tribe of Nevada and California in the Sierra Nevada Bioregion.